-Note: The water system must be full prior to connecting or turning on the water heater.
-The water heater will not operate unless there is at least 3 GPM water flow.
+Note: The water system must be full prior to connecting or turning on the water heater or water pump.
+The water heater will not fire if there is no water flow.
 See water heater instructions for proper operation of the water heater.
+Verify water flows through the system, water pump and handgun/lance nozzle before operating the water heater.